 For people on dialysis, Lokelma is only given on non-dialysis days.

-The recommended starting non-dialysis day dose of Lokelma for treating hyperkalemia is 5 g once a day.
-You can start with 10 g once a day if your potassium levels are greater than 6.5 mEq/L.
+The recommended starting non-dialysis day dose of Lokelma for treating hyperkalemia is 5 g once per day.
+You can start with 10 g once per day if your potassium levels are greater than 6.5 milliequivalents per liter (mEq/L).

-After one week, if your doctor decides you should continue treatment with Lokelma, they’ll check your potassium levels before dialysis.
-Based on your lab results, your non-dialysis day dose will be adjusted to between 5 g to 15 g once a day.
+After a week, if your doctor decides you should continue treatment with Lokelma, they’ll check your potassium levels before dialysis.
+Based on your lab results, your non-dialysis day dose will be adjusted to 5 g to 15 g once per day.

 What if I miss a dose?

-If you miss a dose, take your dose as soon as you remember.
-However, if it’s close to when you should take your next dose, just skip the missed dose and take your next dose as scheduled.
+If you miss a dose, take it as soon as you remember.
+However, if it’s close to when you should take your next dose, just skip the missed dose and take your next one as scheduled.
 You shouldn’t take two doses at once to make up for a missed dose.
-This can raise your risk for side effects.
+This can raise your risk of side effects.

-To help make sure you don’t miss a dose, try setting a reminder in your phone.
+To help make sure you don’t miss a dose, try setting a reminder on your phone.
 A medication timer may be useful, too.

 Will I need to use this drug long term?